QueenChristina/gd_dialog/README.md

 # Godot Dialog System
 Open source robust dialogue system in Godot, with an in game example.

 ## Features
 Robust dialog system
 * Branching dialog
     * Show dialog depending on previous choices
 * Conditional dialog
     * Show dialog and choices depending on in-game variables
+	* Display custom variables in dialog text using special characters
 * Execute actions with dialog
-    * Easily shake screen, add and remove items from player inventory, , and so on, all from the comfort of a single .json file
+    * Easily shake screen, add and remove items from player inventory, and so on, all from the comfort of a single .json file
+	* Emit signals as needed to play animations, sounds, and anything else you think would be necessary during dialog
 * Easily customizable
     * Use of control nodes makes it easy to re-size, and use themes or textures of your choice to change the style of dialog
     * Possible to use different styles of dialog depending on the speaker
-* Beautiful sound and voice
+* Beautiful sound and voice 🔈
     * Separate voices database allows you to easily change voice per dialog
         * Typewriter style sound with simple modifications allows for a wide variety of sound with little effort
     * Button sounds are satisfying and responsive